-The Environmental Engineering & Water Resources Group is comprised of eleven researchers looking from the rock to the river to the sky.
+The Environmental Engineering & Water Resources Group is comprised of several researchers looking from the rock to the river to the sky.

 Research Areas